 Seventeen classrooms, grades 7 to 12, logged in for a tour hosted by Katie Dotterer-Pyle of Cow Comfort Inn Dairy in Union Bridge, Maryland.
-Among the 370 students participating in the tour, 20 eighth graders from Nissa Quill’s class at Walkersville Middle School in Walkersville, Maryland.
+The farm helps supply local milk to the Fredrick County school system.
+Among the 370 students participating in the tour were 20 eighth graders from Nissa Quill’s class at Walkersville Middle School.

 The Teacher: Teaching Culture

 Nissa Quill teaches Foreign Languages.
 Why have her class participate in a Live Virtual Farm Tour?
 “They need to understand the culture that’s happening around them and understand how the farmers live and that they’re close to us," says Nissa.
 So close that a couple of the students grew up on or near dairy farms and are familiar with cows and farm life.

 Nissa says taking the Virtual Farm Tour "made them really proud to be part of the farming community - to see someone else who is a farmer and that farming was showcased in class, and that it was something treated with respect and pride."
 But most of her class has no farming knowledge at all.
 "Those are the students that it’s important to connect with agriculture," says Nissa.

 Dairy Farmer: A Few Feeding the Many

 Being less than 2% of the population, farmers have a big job to do in communicating what happens on dairy farms and what they do daily.
 That's why Katie Dotterer-Pyle says she never turns down an opportunity to educate or engage with the public.

 "I look at the high school students and know that this is our next generation of society, and they're going to be making decisions very soon.
 They're going to have buying power, so I want them to have the facts and know the truth behind farming and I'd rather they hear it from me."